PriyanshuDubey2115/CVEAnalyticDashboard/README.md

 ![Project Banner](cve.png)

 A modern, responsive dashboard for visualizing website vulnerability scan results, integrated with CVE details from the NVD API, OWASP references, and DREAD risk assessment.
-The dashboard provides an interactive interface to analyze vulnerabilities, view charts, and export reports.
+The dashboard provides an interactive interface to analyze vulnerabilities, view charts and export reports.

 [Live Demo](https://vedanshpundir.github.io/CVEAnalyticDashboard/)
 # Instruction